-- a If a multilingual fluorinated greenhouse gases label is delivered with the unit (see accessories), peel off the applicable language and stick it on top of a. - b Factory refrigerant charge: see unit name plate - c Additional refrigerant amount chargedd Total refrigerant charge - Quantity of fluorinated greenhouse gases of the total refrigerant charge expressed as tonnes CO2 - equivalent. f GWP = Global warming potential - GWP = Global warming potentia
+- a If a multilingual fluorinated greenhouse gases label is delivered with the unit (see accessories), peel off the applicable language and stick it on top of a. - b Factory refrigerant charge: see unit name plate - c Additional refrigerant amount charged - Total refrigerant charge - Quantity of fluorinated greenhouse gases of the total refrigerant charge expressed as tonnes CO2 equivalent. - f GWP = Global Warming Potential